WorklogWiz/timesheet/README.md

-# Jira Time Sheet
+# Time Sheet

-Rust learning project to extract and update hours logged in Jira.
+Rust project to extract and update hours logged in Jira.

 The project consists of the following modules:

 Binaries:

-* `cli` - command line utility `timesheet-cli` to register logged hours into Jira. it also produces the `jira_worklog`
+* `cli` - command line utility `timesheet-cli` to register logged hours into Jira.
 * `tui` - text user interface as an alternative to the cli
 * `server` - attempt to create a server for REST/gRPC